Prep for the future—2017 Scholarship Campaign

 All contributors receive weekly e-postcards during the program, an end-of-summer report written by students and staff, and a donation acknowledgement letter.

 Foresight Design Initiative is an IRS recognized 501(c)3 nonprofit organization.
 All donations are tax-deductible to the fullest extent allowed by law.

 Curious about the students your gift supports?
-Please see below for brief profiles of some of this summer's scholarship applicants.
+Please see below for brief profiles of some of last summer's scholarship applicants.

 By Credit Card